 - Merchandise!
 I really want to do T-shirts.
 I’m working on some designs right now.

 - Books.
 Have you checked out the books page on this site yet?
-You’ll see the covers, descriptions, and get a link to sign up for the mailing list and early access.
+You’ll see the covers, descriptions, and get a link to sign up for the mailing list.

 Some of the situations these women faced are eerily similar to our own.
 I did not expect this.
 For example, in Hilda’s story alone, the women faced so many of the same issues we face today: people spread rumors behind their backs, guys dumped them, guys used them, they used guys, they lost jobs, they lost houses, they wanted kids but couldn’t have them, they had kids and lost them, they worried about raising their kids in a toxic environment…all the stuff we worry about today isn’t new.
 But they got through it, so we can, too.